Our New House

 Eventually, all of the carpets on the first and second-floor hallways and both sets of stairs will be getting replaced.
 They are in a pretty poor state – lots of holes, stains and they smell like cigarettes.
 Unfortunately, as it’s such a large space this is definitely a job that will need to wait until I’m back at work and earning some money.

 Upstairs the hallway has much more natural light but is in need of a revamp.
 The light fixtures need replacing and I’m hoping to replace all of the doors with solid wood ones too.

 In the meantime, I’m planning to give all of these hallways another coat of bright white paint to lighten up the spaces and I’ll probably put up a few pictures too just to give the blank walls a bit of personality.

-It’s really hard to get a proper photo of the kitchen as it really is a small space.
+It’s really hard to get a proper photo of the kitchen as it is quite a small space.
 At the moment the kitchen is perfectly liveable with lots of storage it just isn’t to my taste at all.

 It’s also not functioning as well as it could do – there are lots of cupboards but it all feels very cramped and tired.
 The kitchen will be a major renovation project and so it’s something we’ll be saving up for!

 In the meantime, a lick of fresh paint and some accessories will have to do.

-I think the living room has lots of potential – it’s pretty much a blank canvas at the moment, well apart from the awful wallpaper on the ‘feature wall’.
+I think the living room has lots of potential – it’s pretty much a blank canvas at the moment, well apart from the random wallpaper on the ‘feature wall’.
 It’s definitely not to my taste.